-Revoliutsionno-Maidannye
+Revoliutsionno-Maidannve

-A compound word made up of two words: Russian for REVOLUTION and Ukrainian "Maidan" for SQUARE (eng.); [maidannye] /adj., pl./about people with negative connotation.
-However, in the contemporary Ukrainian language and the Ukrainian history the word MAIDAN refers to the events of 2014 Revolution of Dignity (See Annex 1)
+A compound word made up of the Russian word for revolution and Ukrainian 'Maidan' for square (eng.) ([maidannye] /adj., pl./about people) with a negative connotation.
+However, in the contemporary Ukrainian language and the Ukrainian history, the word Maidan refers to the events of the 2014 Revolution of Dignity (see Annex 1).